Light Years Ahead energy efficiency initiative

 The end result

-The participant councils agree that this project is a first step in establishing a more sustainable street lighting network across the region.
+Councils agree that this project is a first step in building greener, more energy efficient local communities.
 Following the initial roll-out of the project, councils have indicated that they are prepared to consider re-investing those savings to ongoing lighting replacements.

 Frequently Asked Questions